yegor256/blog/_drafts/safety-net.md

 image: /images/2022/06/safety-net.jpg
 ---

-Automated tests are those tests that are usually called unit tests or integration tests, or just any tests that are being executed _automatically_.
+Automated tests are the ones that are usually called unit tests or integration tests, or just any tests that are being executed _automatically_.
 That's the difference between them and manual tests.
 What is the purpose of automated tests?
 First and foremost, they reduce the amount of routine work: we don't